Lexicon-Digital/punit-moviehub/README.md

 The API will utilise the [OpenAI API](https://platform.openai.com/docs/overview) to fetch an SQL query based on the database schema, which will then be run against the database.
 The questions need to be descriptive of the resource being queried.
 The generative AI has access to the database schema but no knowledge of the contents of the database itself, so it has no idea of how data is structured, e.g. Genres are stored in database as a single comma-separated string, but the AI model does not know that.

 **Note**: Only `SELECT` queries are allowed to be run against the database.
 The GPT is configured to reject any attempts at modifying any database resources, so any `ALTER`, `UPDATE` or `DELETE` queries will automatically be rejected.
-There are also failsafe mechanisms to ensure that nothing other than a `SELECT` query is run against the database.
+There are also failsafe mechanisms to ensure that restricted information cannot be accessed.
+In fact, anything other than performing a `SELECT` query on movie-related tables is rejected.

 Some examples of questions that can be asked are below: